 As I mentioned, the Lifestyle Management of Psoriasis is based on the four pillars of health: nutrition, environmental influences, mental state, and movement and mechanics.
 All of these four elements interact with themselves, so you need to cover all four of these pillars to see a radical change in your disease pattern or disease expression.

 1. Nutrition.
 I have developed a disease-modifying diet that’s specifically for psoriasis patients.
 It’s a healthy diet, but it’s not meant for everyone.
-What’s important to understand here is a disease modifying diet is by definition naturally healthy, but a healthy diet is not necessarily disease-modifying.
+What’s important to understand here is a disease-modifying diet is by definition naturally healthy, but a healthy diet is not necessarily disease-modifying.
 We’ll also tackle using herbs and supplements.

 2. Mental State.
 I teach a technique called mental imagery.
 It’s a form of visualization that has profound effects on your ability to become your own healer.
 It’s important to address your mental state because it can affect how you see things and the choices you make for your health.

-The practice of visualization allows us to align our mind, self-image, and aims about where we want to be at the end of this program with the other pillars of health–nutrition and environmental influences and movement and mechanics.
+The practice of visualization allows us to align our mind, self-image and aims about where we want to be at the end of this program with the other pillars of health–nutrition and environmental influences and movement and mechanics.
 It also deepens your spiritual connection.
 We want to be in a mental state where we truly believe that we are capable of being our own healers while at the same time focusing on an aim that points us in a direction where we want to go.

 Instead of working towards a goal, we’d want to focus on an aim or a direction.
 That’s because none of us are capable of knowing what the end result will be when we embark on a healing program.
 So for example, the goal might obviously be to get psoriasis under control.
-But under the Lifestyle Management Program, we’ll focus on transforming that goal into an aim—a direction towards healing, alleviating, and lessening the psoriasis that you have.
+But under the Lifestyle Management Program, we’ll focus on transforming that goal into an aim—a direction towards healing, alleviating, and lessening psoriasis that you have.

 When I teach you about mental imagery, I will be teaching you how to turn around suppressed or negative emotions using mental imagery.
 You will learn how not to get pulled down by negative emotions by increasing positive emotions and embracing social support.

 3. Environment.
 The environmental influences are the toxic things, people, and thoughts in your environment.
 Your environment plays a role in improving or alleviating your psoriasis symptoms.
-For example, if you have toxins in your environment, they could get into your food and effect the ability of your body to absorb nutrients.
+For example, if you have toxins in your environment, they could get into your food and affect the ability of your body to absorb nutrients.
 The protocol will teach you how to manage or get rid of toxic elements in your environment to prevent these from sabotaging your path to healing.